-With the wider use of electronic means of communication and following the major revamp of the Marine Department website in July 2003, all important departmental notices and circular memoranda were uploaded onto our intranet.
-Staff are encouraged to read the e-version or the circulated copy of these notices/circulars and to avoid keeping a personal copy in paper form.
+We set up a Wide Area Network in 2004 to enable wider use of electronic means of communication.
+All departmental notices, circulars and circular memoranda were uploaded onto our intranet.
+Staff are used to reading the e-version or the circulated copy of these notices/circulars and do not keep a personal copy in paper form.